Richmond Football Club: Stadium

-The club's home ground is the Melbourne Cricket Ground (MCG) where the team plays most of their home matches in the regular season.
+The club's home ground is the Melbourne Cricket Ground (MCG), where the team plays most of their home matches in the regular season.
 The MCG has a capacity of 100,024 and the club usually draws large attendances against Victorian clubs, particularly rivals such as Essendon, Collingwood, Carlton and Hawthorn.

-The club also plays home games against local and interstate clubs with smaller supporter bases in Melbourne at the smaller capacity Docklands Stadium.
+The club also played select home games against local and interstate clubs with smaller supporter bases at Docklands Stadium in Melbourne.
+Between 2011 and 2025 it played one home game per year at the ground.
+In 2026 the club moved its Docklands Stadium home game to Bellerive Oval in Hobart, Tasmania.

 Richmond's training ground and base of operations is located at the Punt Road Oval, currently branded as the Swinburne Centre, located a few hundred metres from the MCG.